steeelydan/js2eel/README.md

 ## Why?

 REAPER's built-in JSFX, powered by the EEL2 language, are awesome.
 They're realtime, they're low-level, and they're really _fast_.
-There's even an IDE integrated into your DAW.
+There's even an IDE integrated into REAPER.
 You can plug in your guitar, write some crazy DSP code, and instantly hear the results.
-Having JSFX at hand might be an unrivaled experience when learning audio DSP.
+Having JSFX at hand might be an unrivaled experience when learning audio DSP or rapidly drafting audio effects.

 People have created amazing open source JSFX, some of which might rival commercial plugins: [Geraint Luff](https://geraintluff.github.io/jsfx/), [chkhld](https://github.com/chkhld/jsfx), [saike](https://github.com/JoepVanlier/JSFX), [tale](https://www.taletn.com/reaper/mono_synth/), [tukan](https://github.com/TukanStudios/TUKAN_STUDIOS_PLUGINS), and many others.

 However, there are some drawbacks to EEL2 as a programming environment.

 -   The inbuilt data structures are rather peculiar.
-For example, memory mapping is manual, involving the specification of integer sizes and offsets.
+For example, memory mapping is manual, involving the manual specification of offsets.
 -   Invoking functions on objects that are not connected to that object is, in my current view, an arcane pattern.
-This is really hard to grasp and, as far as I can tell, somewhat divergent compared to modern programming languages.
+This is really hard to grasp and somewhat divergent compared to other modern programming languages.
 -   Performance-wise, you get punished for using the inbuilt data structures.
 Buffer accesses and function calls take a toll on your CPU.
-If you want to write the fastest code possible, you need to write everything inline, verbatim.
+If you want to write the fastest code possible, you need to write everything inline.
 -   All variables are global (except those explicitly declared as local within functions).

 JS2EEL seeks to provide an alternative while retaining the immense advantages of EEL2/JSFX.
 It treats EEL as the compilation target.
 You write your FX code in a subset of JavaScript, which gets compiled into EEL2.
 When using the desktop app, the resulting JSFX is automatically reloaded in REAPER.

-There are no performance losses, but quite the opposite.
+There are no performance losses, quite the opposite.
 User defined functions get inlined by default.
-There is an EELArray class for small data structures, which is also automatically inlined.
+There is an `EELArray` class for small data structures, which is also automatically inlined.

 Once JS2EEL has matured, it hopes to provide a modern and highly accessible platform for learning audio DSP, prototyping effects and creating 'production-ready' open source JSFX.
 Above all, it seeks to amplify the joy of writing JSFX even more.